TUD-IMB/fosanalysis/doc/GettingStarted.md

 ## Installation
 `fosanalysis` is developed under Python 3.9 and is available in the [Python Package Index (PyPI)](https://pypi.org/project/fosanalysis/).
-To install the latest stable version, please run:
+To install the latest stable version, please run
 - Linux and Mac: `python3 -m pip install -U fosanalysis`
 - Windows: `py -m pip install -U fosanalysis`

+It is generally recommendend, to install it in a virtual environment, which is not scope of this tutorial.

 In order to obtain the one of the development versions:
 - clone or download the project from [GitHub](https://github.com/TUD-IMB/fosanalysis).